 The most important question for gardeners is which of the 1,500 or so species are suitable for growing outside in the U.K..
 Let us not be fooled, there are not many.
 But from the gardener's (as opposed to the specialist collector's) point of view, because palms are so similar in appearance, it can be argued that the assortment is quite adequate.
 I have experimented with a number of species here in Torquay (admittedly a climatically favoured locality) and have observed many palms growing elsewhere.
 I find that it is therefore quite feasible to draw up a list of 'possibles' and an obviously shorter list of 'probables and certs' which can be grown in the U.K., especially in the south.
 There remain a few other species which might fit into either of the lists but I have ignored them because they are either too expensive, too difficult to find or not particularly interesting for the gardener.
 I have direct personal experience of almost all the palms I list below and also information from my local gardening associates.

 Palms are trees but they are quite unlike any other tree.
 Typically, they do not have branching trunks nor do they have any branches at all.
 They have a crown of large leaves at the top of the trunk which, once fully formed, does not significantly increase in size.
-This makes their growth pattern and mature appearance reasonably predictable- unlike that of may trees and shrubs.
-They can therefore be sited with a fair degree of precision and produce expected results.
+This makes their growth pattern and mature appearance reasonably predictable - unlike that of many trees and shrubs.
+They can therefore be sited with a fair degree of precision and grow to produce expected results.

 Palms do not 'self-repair' any damage caused to their trunk; many other woody plants are able to scar over and re-grow sections of damaged or missing bark.
 Furthermore, the trunk has no secondary growing points which means lopping of its growing point kills the palm (unless, as in some species of clumping palm, a sucker is sent up from the base).
 Attention must therefore be paid not to damage either the trunk or the growing point.

 Many are sensitive to waterlogging - even those which require moist conditions.
-Waterlogging is especially harmful in winter when wet freezes can occur, and such conditions needs to be avoided with all the palms mentioned here (except, perhaps, Sabal minor).
+Waterlogging is especially harmful in winter when wet freezes can occur, and such conditions need to be avoided with all the palms mentioned here (except, perhaps, Sabal minor).
 The interesting thing is that some palms (Phoenix canariensis and Washingtonia) actively seek out permanent deep groundwater into which they immerse the ends of their roots; higher up they do not like it.
+My experience with Trachycarpus fortunei is that it will thrive in very damp, even waterlogged, soil when temperatures are above freezing - such is the case at Southern Comfort where I have several plants growing in very damp conditions.
+Whether freezing contions would damage such plants I do not know.

 Prominent Palms in and around Torquay